 There are some Pharisees among us today.
 Perhaps you have come in contact with some of them.
 Since the Son of God isn't on earth for them to criticize, modern-day Pharisees criticize and go against the disciples of Christ.

 Today's Pharisees are judgmental Christians who are jealous of other Christians who are doing work in the Kingdom of God.
 Jealous Christians compare themselves to other Christians.
 They want to have the biggest churches with the most members.
 They want to get more preaching engagements for revivals and other special occasions.

 Judgmental people are usually jealous of the people they judge.
 The harsher the judgment, the more jealous they seem to be.
 Pharisees are like vampires.
 They can’t see themselves in the mirror.

 I have had dealings with modern-day Pharisees.
 They have shown up in my classes just to try to trip me up as the Pharisees did to Jesus.
 Fortunately, I never teach a class without being thoroughly prepared.
-Therefore, those people who tried to catch me off guard ended up being embarrassed themselves.
+Therefore, those people who try to catch me off guard end up embarrassing themselves.

 Modern-day Pharisees come with their own compass just as in Jesus' day.
 They have tried to use what they do as a model for others to do.
 However, as a child of God, Jesus is the example I follow.